mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/jaxrs-code-generator/README.md

 The generation plugins have been broken in two:  for the generation plugins related to RAML types, please see the [raml-to-pojo](https://github.com/mulesoft-labs/raml-java-tools/) project.

+The generation plugins are activated by using [RAML Annotations](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md#annotations).
+Annotations must be declared in the `annotationTypes` node in the root of the RAML file, and then they must annotate the corresponding nodes.

 For the raml-to-jaxrs annotations, they are:
 ```raml
 annotationTypes: